datalad-handbook/book/docs/intro/installation.rst

 .. code-block:: bash

-   $ pip install datalad
+   $ python -m pip install datalad

 If this results in a ``permission denied`` error, you can install DataLad into a user's home directory:

 .. code-block:: bash

-   $ pip install --user datalad
+   $ python -m pip install --user datalad

-On some systems, in particular macOS, you may need to call ``pip3`` instead of ``pip``:
+On some systems, you may need to call ``python3`` instead of ``python``:

 .. code-block:: bash

-   $ pip3 install datalad
+   $ python3 -m pip install datalad
    # or, in case of a "permission denied error":
-   $ pip3 install --user datalad
+   $ python3 -m pip install --user datalad

-An existing installation can be upgraded with ``pip install -U datalad``.
+An existing installation can be upgraded with ``python -m pip install -U datalad``.

 ``pip`` is not able to install non-Python software, such as 7-zip or :term:`git-annex`.
-But you can install the `DataLad installer`_ via a ``pip install datalad-installer``.
+But you can install the `DataLad installer`_ via a ``python -m pip install datalad-installer``.
 This is a command-line tool that aids installation of DataLad and its key software dependencies on a range of platforms.

 .. _installconfig: